rust-lang/reference/src/tokens.md

 #### Suffixes

+Suffix is a non-raw identifier immediately (without whitespace) following the primary part of a literal.

 Any kind of literal (string, integer, etc) with any suffix is valid as a token, and can be passed to a macro without producing an error.
 The macro itself will decide how to interpret such a token and whether to produce an error or not.